-After the set of identified policies was applied in the two use cases that have been involved in their formulation, the same policy framework could be applied in a larger number of research communities associated with EUDAT.
+After the set of identified policies is applied in the two use cases that have been involved in their formulation, the same policy framework should be applied in a larger number of research communities associated with EUDAT through its pilot programme.

-The scope of projects and initiatives in data curation and long-term digital preservation can be extended beyond SCAPE and RDA working groups; this specifically applies to popular functional models of digital preservation like OAIS [18] that have not been thoroughly evaluated so far for their potential application in EUDAT.
+The scope of projects and initiatives in data curation and long-term digital preservation can be extended beyond SCAPE and RDA working groups; this specifically applies to popular functional models of digital preservation like OAIS [18] that we feel have not been thoroughly evaluated so far for their potential application in EUDAT.